 Today, many companies you wouldn’t typically think of regarding APIs are providing programmatic access to a variety of their data and services.
 When you think of APIs, it’s unlikely you would think that there’s a suite of Walgreens APIs, a suite of Walmart APIs, a BigOven API, a NASA API– and the API list goes on and on.

 The number of companies not only consuming many APIs but also providing APIs is growing at an extremely rapid pace.
 This explosion in the use and creation of APIs means that API management platforms are now a necessity for most companies.

-This post highlights five of the top API management platforms based on G2 Crowd ratings for overall satisfaction in alphabetical
+This post highlights five of the top API management platforms based on G2 Crowd ratings for overall satisfaction in alphabetical order:

 Top API Management Platforms